ChinoUkaegbu/SE_ExpenseTracker/Deliverable_4/README.md

 # Contents
 This deliverable contains:
 1. A comprehensive test plan
-2. The code in a python file
+2. A Python file containing the implementation code
-3. A detailed class diagram
+3. A document containing the test cases
-4. A folder containing 3 activity diagrams
+4. A report containing the test results
-5. A folder containing 3 sequence diagrams